Emil von Behring

-Emil von Behring (/de/; Emil Adolf von Behring: born Emil Adolf Behring; 15 March 1854 – 31 March 1917), was a German physiologist who received the 1901 Nobel Prize in Physiology or Medicine, the first one awarded in that field, for his discovery of a diphtheria antitoxin.
+Emil von Behring (/de/; Emil Adolf von Behring: born Emil Adolf Behring; 15 March 1854 – 31 March 1917), was a German physiologist.
+In 1901, he received the first Nobel Prize in Physiology or Medicine "for his work on serum therapy, especially its application against diphtheria, by which he has opened a new road in the domain of medical science and thereby placed in the hands of the physician a victorious weapon against illness and deaths".
 He was widely known as a "saviour of children", as diphtheria used to be a major cause of child death.
 His work with the disease, as well as tetanus, has come to bring him most of his fame and acknowledgment.
 He was honoured with Prussian nobility in 1901, henceforth being known by the surname "von Behring".

 Biography

 Behring was born in Hansdorf, Kreis Rosenberg, Province of Prussia (now Ławice, Iława County, Poland).
 His father was a schoolmaster; the family had 13 children.

 Between 1874 and 1878, Emil von Behring studied medicine at the Kaiser Wilhelm Academy in Berlin, an institution established for the training of military physicians.
 His enrollment there was largely due to financial necessity, as his family could not afford a civilian university education.
 During his studies, Behring conducted early research on the antiseptic properties of iodoform, reflecting the medical preoccupation of the time with preventing infection in surgical practice.

 Following graduation, Behring earned his medical doctorate through work on neurotomia opticociliaris (optociliary neurotomy) which is a surgical procedure involving the optic nerve.
 Behring subsequently passed the state medical examination qualifying him to practice in the Marburg district.
 In 1878, as part of his military service obligations, he was stationed in Poland, where he investigated septic diseases, an experience that deepened his understanding of infection and wound pathology.
 His skill and diligence attracted attention, leading to his transfer back to Prussia to work under Robert Koch, whose laboratory at the Imperial Health Office was becoming a center of pioneering bacteriological research.

 Behring’s academic and professional advancement remained closely tied to his military sponsorship.
-For each semester of state-funded study, he was required to complete a year of military service as a surgeon this commitment that totaled two years, during which he served (1881–1883) with the Second Hussar Regiment.
+For each semester of state-funded study he was required to complete a year of military service as a surgeon, a commitment that totaled two years, during which he served (1881–1883) with the Second Hussar Regiment.

 An often overlooked aspect of Behring’s early career was his research in ophthalmology, conducted during his tenure at Wicherkiewicz’s hospital in Poznań.
 There, he authored a clinical paper on a case of ocular tumor, in which the patient ultimately succumbed to leukemia.
 Although the outcome was fatal, Behring’s detailed pathological observations contributed to contemporary discussions on surgical techniques and therapeutic strategies for ocular disease.
 His early ophthalmologic training under renowned specialists such as Carl Ernst Schweigger and Wilhelm Uhthoff fostered this interest and culminated in his doctoral dissertation on diseases of the eye, a field that would later inform his meticulous experimental approach to infectious disease and immunity.